sangupta/rni/README.md

 applications in Java.
 It exposes any standard **Java Interface** over REST webservices to be consumed and allows the developer to focus more on business functionality.

+Given a `java interface` you can wire two different applications in less than 5 minutes, and 3 lines of code.
+For details see the example below.

 **NOTE**: The library is meant to be used during early development cycles and then replaces with something better as in `Apache Thrift` or otherwise.